raisariddhi/easy-meals/final-prototype/README.md

 ## Summary

-The high-fidelity prototype for the EasyMeals mobile app, available in the "final-prototype" folder of the Easy-Meals GitHub repository, was developed through a comprehensive design process.
+The [high-fidelity prototype for the EasyMeals mobile app](https://www.figma.com/proto/d3grPInkYXJZabTRPOidNp/Individual-Assignment-2?node-id=6-1162&starting-point-node-id=6%3A1162&mode=design&t=m1j8zA6oGlhjS1NE-1) was developed through a comprehensive design process.
 The journey began with a thorough understanding of user needs, as outlined in the previously created low-fidelity prototypes and user stories of John Doe and Jane Doe.
 These insights were the foundation for crafting a visually appealing and user-friendly prototype that aimed to address the specific requirements and preferences of college students seeking an efficient meal planning and cooking solution.

 ## Design Process